emqx/emqx-docs/en_US/observability/topic-metrics.md

 ## Get Topic Metrics via REST API

-You can also get the topic metrics through the [API Docs](https://docs.emqx.com/en/enterprise/v5.0/admin/api-docs.html).
-Click **MQTT** -> **Topic Metrics** on the left navigation menu on the UI to execute this API request.
-For how to work with EMQX API, see [REST API](../admin/api.md).
+You can also get the topic metrics through the API.
+On how to work with EMQX APIS, see [REST API](../admin/api.md).

 <img src="./assets/topic-metrics-api-ee.png" alt="topic-metrics-api-ee" style="zoom:45%;" />